symentispl/java-performance-workshop/README.md

 You need to have async profiler installed.

+LINUX ONLY:
     Once you have it, you need configure your operating system:

     sysctl kernel.kptr_restrict=0
     sysctl kernel.perf_event_paranoid=1